-Whether you apply for an assessment online or by phone, if your care needs indicate you might need a Home Care Package, you will be referred to an ACAT for a face-to-face assessment.
+Whether you apply for an assessment online or by phone, if your care needs indicate you might need a Home Care Package, you will be referred to an ACAT for an assessment.
 This assessment will identify the appropriate Home Care Package level to meet your needs.